minhe7735/zmk-config-urob/readme.md

 Final note: the config above uses syntax introduced in [PR
 #1387](https://github.com/zmkfirmware/zmk/pull/1387), which decouples the
-`quick-tap-ms` timeout from the `global-quick-tap-ms` timeout.
-Without the PR, one can replace `global-quick-tap-ms = <150>` with `global-quick-tap` for a similar effect (`global-quick-tap` will use the regular `quick-tap-ms` timeout in this case).
+`quick-tap-ms` timeout from the `equire-prior-idle-ms` timeout.
+Without the PR, one can replace `equire-prior-idle-ms = <150>` with `global-quick-tap` for a similar effect (`global-quick-tap` will use the regular `quick-tap-ms` timeout in this case).

-My personal [ZMK fork](https://github.com/urob/zmk) includes both the global-quick-tap-ms PR and the hold-trigger-on-release PR (along with a few other PRs).
+My personal [ZMK fork](https://github.com/urob/zmk) includes both the equire-prior-idle-ms PR and the hold-trigger-on-release PR (along with a few other PRs).
 If you prefer to maintain your own fork with a custom selection of PRs, you might find this [ZMK-centric introduction to Git](https://gist.github.com/urob/68a1e206b2356a01b876ed02d3f542c7) helpful.